-Is there a connection between what you’re reading and what you’re physically seeing in your daily life?
+Where are there connections between what you’re reading and what you’re encountering in daily life?

 Maybe it’s through painting, maybe it’s through writing, maybe it’s through building.
 Take time to respond to what you’re reading.
 For me, it’s water colours.
 Creating a basic painting and creating word art on it.
 It’s not perfect.
 It’s not marketable.
 But it’s meaningful to me and is a response to Scripture and what God is teaching me.

 Another way for me to engage is through journaling, specifically rewriting Psalms and personalizing them to what I’m experiencing by using their themes.
 It helps bring focus to my prayers.

 Perhaps you can try building or creating something unique to your own hobbies, such as a recording of you reading a passage of Scripture.
 Respond creatively.
 Think outside of the box so that Scripture becomes integrated all throughout your day, not just when you wake up or go to bed.